philipritchey/simple-ruby-rest-api/README.md

-# Hands-on Demo: Designing a REST Endpoint
+# Hands-on Demo: RESTful API with Ruby and Sinatra
 Based on [Building RESTful APIs with Ruby — A Quick Start Guide](https://medium.com/@AlexanderObregon/building-restful-apis-with-ruby-d5ac54be12e4)

 ## Create a new directory for your project and navigate to it: